-The average American woman earns 81% of what an average American man earns, according to the Bureau of Labor Statistics.
-And this stark disparity has hardly budged for more than a decade: the pay gap between men and women has sat at 80%-83% since 2004.
+The average American woman earns 83% of what an average American man earns, according to the Bureau of Labor Statistics.
+This stark disparity has hardly budged for over a decade: the pay gap between men and women has sat between 80% and 84% since 2004.

-With a new decade ahead, we are taking a look back at how athlete compensation changed over the past ten years, and the obvious trends of wage equality in sports.
-We compare average salaries of male players vs female players across sports like basketball, soccer and tennis, and highlight some of the major steps forward in the pursuit for equal pay.
+With new developments ahead, we are taking a look back at how athlete compensation has changed over the past ten years, comparing average salaries of men and women across sports like basketball, soccer and tennis.
+While many steps have been taken in pursuit of equal pay, inequality continues to exist.

 The Gender Pay Gap in Sports